Toby2449/Water-s-Elements/README.md

 ## Reporting bugs/issues

-Requirements for reporting an issue/bug (One of the following)
+Requirements for reporting an issue/bug (Choose one or more of the following)

 * A crash log
 * How to reproduce the issue